 If you want to become a master coder, I want to challenge you today

-After all, it’s just one line of code — even if it’s a comment.
+No Excuses!
+You can always write one line of code — even if it’s just a comment.

-So, as an ambitious coder, you may ask: why not implementing the habit of writing 100 lines of code every day (instead of only one)?
+So, as an ambitious coder, you may ask: why not implement the habit of writing 100 lines of code every day (instead of only one)?